 In the late 1970s and early 1980s the fire community was pushing for reliable bench-scale tools to measure material flammability based on heat release rate.
 A measure of heat release rates was thought to be the most reliable and accurate measure of the flammability of a material.
-Unfortunately, only a few heat release measurement tools were available at that time and they were difficult to operate and the data was very inconsistent.
-In response, in 1982, the Fire Research Division at NIST (then called the Center of Fire Research at the National Bureau of Standards) introduced the next generation instrument to measure material flammability, the Cone Calorimeter.
-In, 1988, the Cone was awarded with a "R&D 100 Award", often called an Oscar on Innovation.
-This prestigious American award was given to the top 100 innovations of the year.
-It was the first-ever fire testing tool to be recognized by this award to NIST.
-In the mid-1980s, the Cone became commercially available.
-Today, there are now more than 300 Cones in-service worldwide and the Cone is the basis of more than a half dozen fire testing standards, such as ASTM E1354 and D5485, ISO 5660-1, NFPA 271, and CAN\ULC-S135.
-The Cone has become a reliable, accurate, and most common place methods to access material flammability.
+Unfortunately, only a few heat release rate measurement tools were available at that time and they were difficult to operate and the data were very inconsistent.
+In response in 1982, the Fire Research Division at NIST (then called the Center of Fire Research at the National Bureau of Standards) introduced the next generation instrument to measure material flammability, the Cone Calorimeter.
+In 1988, the Cone was awarded with a "R&D 100 Award", often called the “Oscar of Innovation”, this prestigious American award was given to the top 100 innovations of the year.
+It was the first-ever fire testing tool to be recognized by this award at NIST.